apple/foundationdb/bindings/bindingtester/spec/bindingApiTester.md

 All of these operations map to a portion of the FoundationDB API.
 When an operation applies to a transaction, it should use the transaction stored in the global transaction map corresponding to the current transaction name.
-Certain instructions will be followed by one or both of _SNAPSHOT and _DATABASE to indicate that they may appear with these variations. _SNAPSHOT operations should perform the operation as a snapshot read. _DATABASE operations should (if possible) make use of the methods available directly on the FoundationDB database object, rather than the currently open transaction.
+Certain instructions will be followed by _SNAPSHOT and/or one of _DATABASE or _TENANT to indicate that they may appear with these variations. _SNAPSHOT operations should perform the operation as a snapshot read. _DATABASE and _TENANT operations should (if possible) make use of the methods available directly on the FoundationDB database or tenant object, rather than the currently open transaction.
+If _TENANT is specified and no tenant is selected, then the operation should be run on the database object as if _DATABASE was specified.

-If your binding does not support operations directly on a database object, you should simulate it using an anonymous transaction.
+If your binding does not support operations directly on a database or tenant object, you should simulate it using an anonymous transaction.
 Remember that set and clear operations must immediately commit (with appropriate retry behavior!).

 Any error that bubbles out of these operations must be caught.
 In the event of an error, you must push the packed tuple of the byte string `"ERROR"` and the